 Treatment 3: Targeted therapies

 Oncologists use targeted therapies, also known as precision medicine, to tailor medications for each individual patient and cancer.
-A tumor or blood sample is tested to identify a genetic profile.
-That allows clinicians to administer medication that targets the genes that are causing the cancer.
+A tumor or blood sample is tested to identify a genetic profile, guiding clinicians to administer medication that targets the genes causing the cancer.

 Treatment 4: Active surveillance

-Active surveillance (also called watchful waiting) may be all that’s needed for certain types of cancers.
-Your doctor may recommend this approach if the cancer is at an early stage and is growing slowly or not at all.
+Active surveillance (also called watchful waiting) may be all that’s needed for certain types of cancers, particularly those that are at an early stage and growing slowly or not at all.

 For example, doctors often recommend active surveillance for prostate cancer, which tends to grow very slowly.
 Doctors monitor patients’ prostate-specific antigen (PSA) with blood tests and monitor symptoms.
-If or when symptoms worsen or tests show that the cancer is growing more rapidly, they then begin discussing additional treatments.
+If symptoms worsen or tests show that the cancer is growing more rapidly, they’ll discuss additional treatments.

 “Often, patients who are receiving active surveillance have no symptoms and go on living their lives as usual,” Batus says.